calmm-js/partial.lenses/README.md

 npm run docs-watch
 ```

-which builds the docs if you save `README.md` (you will need to manually refresh
+which builds the docs if you save `README.md`.
+The watch also runs
-browser).
+[LiveReload](http://livereload.com/) so if you have the plugin, your browser
+will refresh automatically after changes.